Walhalla railway line: History

-The last of four narrow gauge lines of the Victorian Railways, construction of the Moe–Walhalla railway began in 1904, but was not completed until 1910 due to the difficult mountainous terrain to be contended with.
-The railway was expected to be a boon for the town, which was in a state of economic and population decline due to gold mining operations becoming increasingly uneconomical, the largest gold mining company closing in 1914.
-But the arrival of the railway did not save the town.
+The last of the four narrow gauge lines of the Victorian Railways to be opened, construction of the Moe–Walhalla railway began in 1904 but was not completed until 1910 due to the difficult mountainous terrain to be contended with.
+The railway was expected to be a boon for the town, which was in a state of economic and population decline due to gold mining operations becoming increasingly uneconomical, with the largest gold mining company closing in 1914.
+However, the arrival of the railway did not save the town.

 After the closure of the Walhalla mines, substantial timber traffic was carried from sawmills in the Erica area until the late 1940s.
-Although the line carried numerous special passenger trains to Walhalla in the 1930s and early 1940s, freight and passenger traffic to Walhalla itself declined to almost nothing by 1939.
-The railway was closed in sections from 1944 to 1954, the section from Platina to Walhalla closing in April 1944 and the final section from Moe to Erica eventually closing on 25 June 1954.
-The tracks and buildings were removed by 1960, leaving only the roadbed and a number of bridges.
+Although the line carried numerous special passenger trains to Walhalla in the 1930s and early 1940s, freight and passenger traffic to Walhalla itself had declined to almost nothing by 1939.

+The railway was closed in sections from 1944 to 1954.
+The section from Platina to Walhalla was closed in April 1944 and the final section from Moe to Erica was closed on 25 June 1954.
+The tracks and buildings had been removed by 1960, leaving only the roadbed and a number of bridges.

 The Thomson River Railway Bridge is listed on the Register of the National Estate.
-The centre span was part of a road bridge over the Murray River at Tocumwal (NSW).
+The centre span had been part of a road bridge over the Murray River at Tocumwal (NSW).

-The station building at Walhalla was relocated to the Melbourne suburban station of Hartwell.
+In 1938, the station building at Walhalla was relocated to the Melbourne suburban station of Hartwell.